How to Make the Most Delicious Popcorn at Home

 Popcorn is a universally loved snack.
 It's nutty and crispy, and it pops up quickly when a craving strikes.
 It's also inexpensive, which makes it perfect for feeding a movie-night crowd.

-You can purchase premixed microwaveable bags of popcorn at the grocery store, but many of them are filled with ingredients and chemicals that aren't too appealing.
-Fortunately, popcorn is incredibly easy to pop at home.
-Multiple methods result in slightly different flavors and textures.
-You also get to control the ingredients you use, which is ideal if you want to avoid the fat and salt that often accompany packaged microwaveable popcorn varieties.
+Popcorn is incredibly easy to pop at home, with each cooking method resulting in slightly different flavors and textures.
+When you make your own homemade popcorn, you get to control the ingredients you use, which is ideal if you want to avoid the salt and additives that often accompany packaged microwaveable popcorn varieties.

 Try These: Healthy Popcorn Recipes